 When questioned about something you may not be completely comfortable with, just be honest and brief about your shortcomings, and maybe even talk about how you are working to overcome them.
-This will definitely leave a great impression, and you might even be appreciated for being truthful.
+This will leave a great impression, and you might even be appreciated for being truthful.

 Prepare Answers in Advance

-It is a great idea to select around 15-20 of the most common interview questions and plan how you will actually answer those questions in advance.
+It is a great idea to select around 15-20 of the most common interview questions and plan how you will answer those questions in advance.
 Don’t forget to back your explanations with evidence and examples to make your answers appear more sensible.

-It is recommended that you should avoid asking questions if you really don’t have anything relevant or interesting to say.
+It is recommended that you should avoid asking questions if you don’t have anything relevant or interesting to say.
 Instead, encouraging the interviewer to ask more specific questions can be a smart way of responding.
 Certainly, this will help you leave a lasting impression.